-Unplug and Recharge
+Unplug and Recharge at the Lodge

-I was introduced to a totally new concept a couple of weeks ago.
+I was introduced to a totally new concept the other day.
 March 2 marked the official National Day of Unplugging – a sort of digital detox for the technology dependent.
 I have to say, I first reacted to this notion with a sort of aversion.
 I love my phone.
 I often joke that my phone is the part of my hand that has always been missing.
 I use it in just about every facet of my life.
 Why would anyone deliberately “unplug” themselves?
 As I read more about the sundown-to-sunset day of abstention, I thought about my average day – the 8 hours that I spend in front of a computer at work, the way I jump a little when I receive a text message, the fact that I now require a cell phone and 3G to perform even the most mundane tasks…The other day I was driving home and heard my phone chime from my purse.
 I didn’t pick it up while driving, but knowing that my phone was blinking that I has a message made me physically uncomfortable.
 My smartphone was supposed to make my life easier, not create another obligation…and yet…

 The National Day of Unplugging’s website asks that participants use the day to “start living a different life: connect with the people in your street, neighborhood and city, have an uninterrupted meal or read a book to your child.”
 Originally, the day was created in the spirit of the Jewish Sabbath – a day of rest.
 But, no matter your religious affiliation, the National Day of Unplugging speaks to something we can all use – a break.
 A break from the buzzing, tweeting, chirping, liking, posting, and blogging.